 THE PLAY-ON GAME WITH THE ALPHABET

 With this alphabet game, start by finding a word that starts with an “A” and points to the name, then the next person will find a word that begins with an “A” – do this until everyone who is playing has found a word that starts with an “A” – then proceed to the letter “B” and so on.
 Not a winner in this game – just a fun game that everyone can play.

 In I Spy, pick out something you see nearby (that other players can also see), but keep what it is to yourself.
-Say, “I spy with my little eye …” and then provide one description of the object.
+Say, “I spy with my little eye …” and then give one description of the object.
 For instance, with the windshield wipers, you might say, “I spy something long” or “something black.”
 After each hint, players take a turn guessing what the object is.

 SPOT THOSE HORSES

 Brown horses are worth 5 points, Black horses are worth 10 points, and White horses are worth 20 points.
 Any other color is 5 points.
 I remember as a kid my dad helping me find horses.
 That’s just one memory I have of him while on road trips to Colorado.

 Engage in fun conversations with your family.
-Before heading out on road trips, come up with questions to ask your family and write them on individual pieces of paper.
+Before heading out on road trips, come up with questions to ask your family and write them on pieces of paper.
 You could stick to a theme or ask random questions.

 TRUTH OR DARE

 We all know how to play this one.
 No need to explain.
 But it will be a fun one!!

 After all, driving in a car for long periods of time can be really boring for the kiddos, so be sure to take breaks at roadside rest areas (with bathrooms).